 Everest high school students exhibit academic achievement, strong character, and personal discipline expected of successful young adults.
-Small class sizes and single-gender classrooms allow students to realize their full potential as they prepare for college and beyond.
+Small class sizes on a co-ed campus allow students to realize their full potential as they prepare for college and beyond.

 Challenging, College-Prep Curriculum